 A reply on behalf of the French and Gascon Cardinals who were gathered at Avignon was sent to King Jaime on February 24, 1315, by Cardinal Arnaud de Pellegrue (Arnaldus de Via), a Gascon, the Cardinal Deacon of S. Maria in Portico.
 He protests that the cardinals at Avignon had offered ten names to the Italian Cardinals, from among whom they could select the one they wanted as pope.
 They subsequently offered the Italians any place in all of France or Provence they might choose as a meeting place for the resumption of the Conclave.
 Both offers were still on the table.
 The Italian Cardinals made only one counter-offer, a place to hold the Conclave, but it would have to be in the Empire and in Italy (...nominantes nobis loca imperii et loca etiam ultramontanes pro electione hujusmodi celebranda).
 In other words, the Italian cardinals wanted to be out from under the domination of the French king.
 Cardinal Guillaume Pierre Godin, OP, (S. Cecilia) wrote a similar letter at the same time (Finke, Acta Aragonensia, 205-206)

 King Louis X of France was not entirely neutral in the matter of the election of a pope either.
 He wished to secure a loan as well as soldiers from Clement V's nephew, Bertrand de Got, for his Flemish War.
-This would require a favorable attitude on the part of the King to Gascon interests.
-The royal agent in these negotiations, Pierre de Barrières, Bishop of Senlis, was also instructed to bring the cardinals together again to resume the Conclave.
-Documents indicate that Bishop Pierre left Paris on February 3, 1315, and arrived in Avignon on February 17.
-Completely unsuccessful in spurring the Cardinals to action, he left Avignon for Paris on April 14.
+This would require a favorable attitude on the part of the King to Gascon interests, and that might affect the voting in the Conclave, where the Gascon cardinals held a prominent position.
+The royal agent in these negotiations, Pierre de Barrières, Bishop-Elect of Senlis, was also instructed to bring the cardinals together again to resume the Conclave.
+Documents indicate that Bishop Pierre left Paris accompanied by the Comte de Boulogne on February 3, 1315, and arrived in Avignon on February 17.
+He was ordered by King Louis to contact Bertrand de Got, and that they should work jointly to persuade the Cardinals to assemble at Lyon.
+The Bishop-Elect was successful in negotiating with Bertrand de Got.
+Completely unsuccessful in spurring the Cardinals to action, however, he left Avignon for Paris on April 14 [Bertrandy, 56].
 In the same year King Louis' marital difficulties became critical.
-He had undertaken to marry Clemènce of Hungary, even though his current wife was still alive and kept in confinement for life in the Chateau-Gaillard, having been arrested, tried, and found guilty of infidelity by the Parlement.
+He had undertaken to marry Clémènce of Hungary, even though his current wife was still alive and kept in confinement for life in the Chateau-Gaillard, having been arrested, tried, and found guilty of infidelity by the Parlement.
 Nonethess, she and Louis were still legally married, and the dissolution of that marriage would require the active cooperation of a pope.
-Time was of the essence, since Clemence was already on her way to France from Naples (Bertrandy, 10-11).
-But no pope was forthcoming, and therefore no annulment was possible.
-Queen Margaret later died, on August 14, 1315, under suspicious circumstances, and five days later Louis and Clemènce were married.
+Time was of the essence, since Clemence was already on her way to France from Naples [Bertrandy, 10-11].
+Hugh de Beauville, the Royal Chamberlain had left on December 12, 1314, and returned on August 12, 1315 [Bertrandy, 57].
+But no pope was forthcoming during those eight months, and therefore no annulment was possible.
+Queen Margaret presently died, on August 14, 1315, under suspicious circumstances, and five days later Louis and Clemènce were married.

 Cur non attenditis quae, exactis temporibus, ipsius ecclesiae prolixa vacatio, quae praedecessorum vestrorum dissentio nota dispendia intulerunt?
 Cur non praeteritorum confideratio vos edocet mala declinare praesentia, et futura pericula praecavere?

 Not signing are nine cardinals: Niccolò Alberti, OP, Bishop of Ostia e Velletri; Arnaud d'Aux, Bishop of Albano; Giacomo Colonna, Cardinal Deacon of S. Maria in Via Lata; Napoleone Orsini, Cardinal Deacon of S. Adriano; Pietro Colonna, Cardinal Deacon of S. Angelo in Pescheria; Guglielmo de Longhi, Cardinal Deacon of S. Nicola in Carcere Tulliano; Giacomo Caetani Stefaneschi, Cardinal Deacon of S. Giorgio in Velabro; Francesco Caetani, Cardinal Deacon of S. Maria in Cosmedin; and Luca Fieschi, Cardinal Deacon of SS.
 Cosma e Damiano.
 With the exception of Arnaud d' Aux, the absent cardinals constitute the Italian Faction.
 Their absence presented a difficult problem.
 Could the Conclave proceed in their absence?
 The fourteen did not constitute a two-thirds canonical majority, even if they were unanimous in a choice.
 If they did attempt to proceed, would a schism be provoked? (cf. Finke, Acta Aragonensia, 208 and again 209) Could Cardinals be deprived of their right to vote?
+Surely not.
 In earlier elections, when a cardinal was not present (as in 1271), special efforts were made to procure an explicit renunciation of their rights, and even then, after the election (as in 1271 and 1305) the cardinals made every effort to have the absent cardinals sign the Electoral Decree.
+Clement V himself had enacted provisions at the I Council of Vienne (1311-1312), in the Constitution Ne Romani electioni, [Clementines Lib.1, tit.
+3, de electione, cap. ii]:

 It may even be that Count Philip was the force behind the embassy of Pierre de Barrières, Bishop of Senlis.
 Count Philip took up his residence in Lyons and began trying to pursuade the Cardinals to assemble there under his protection.
 Movement on the part of the cardinals can be detected in mid-March.